 Figure 2 shows that the share of African Americans completing high school increased dramatically in the 1960s and 1970s, and by the mid-1990s it had caught up with the white share.
 It has stayed level since then.
 Here progress toward inclusion has been substantial and sustained.

-African Americans have achieved similar, if not quite as rapid, gains in college completion, as figure 3 shows.
+African Americans have achieved significant gains in college completion, as figure 3 shows.
 Whites have experienced a similar rise, so the size of this gap has remained fairly constant.
 But we shouldn’t conclude that the continued gap indicates a lack of progress.

 As figure 4 shows, African Americans are more likely to be employed today than a generation ago, despite the damaged wreaked by the 2008-09 economic crisis.
 At the same time, they haven’t moved closer to whites in a relative sense; in fact, the racial gap in employment rates has increased a little.

 A useful if imperfect indicator of the well-being of those at the bottom of the economic ladder is the poverty rate — the share of people living in a household with an income below the poverty line (about $13,000 for a single individual and $26,000 for a family of four).
 As figure 6 indicates, according to the official measure, the poverty rate for all groups dropped sharply in the 1960s.
 That was especially true for African Americans.
 Since the mid-1970s there’s been little further progress for whites.
 For African Americans, the 1990s and 2010s saw further declines.
 While a sizable gap remains, it has decreased quite significantly.